zillerium/tim/README.md

 need to configure a miner to process transactions and create new blocks for you.*

 #### Running a private miner
+There can be 3 types of miners on TIM.
+  * Graph Miner
+  * Consensus Miner
+  * Challenger

-Mining on the public tim network is a complex task as it's only feasible using GPUs, requiring an OpenCL or CUDA enabled `timminer` instance.
-For information on such a setup, please consult the [TimMining subreddit](https://www.reddit.com/r/TIMMining/) and the [Tim miner](https://github.com/jollysean/cpp-tim) repository.
+Mining on the public tim network is a easy task and it requires a medium sized computer and good quality internet.
+If you have low bandwidth internet, you can choose to run consensus mining and challenger mining.
+For information on such a setup, please consult the
+[TimMining subreddit](https://www.reddit.com/r/TIMMining/) and the [Tim miner](https://github.com/jollysean/cpp-tim)
+repository.